Research

 Sokolova, A., Sorensen, T. Monopsony in Labor Markets: A Meta-Analysis.
 ILR Review.
 2021; 74(1):27-55 available here

 Havranek T., Sokolova A. 2020 Do Consumers Really Follow a Rule of Thumb?
-Three Thousand Estimates from 144 Studies Say ‘Probably Not’ Review of Economic Dynamics, Volume 35, Pages 97-122, paper, data & code
+Three Thousand Estimates from 144 Studies Say ‘Probably Not’ Review of Economic Dynamics, Volume 35, Pages 97-122, available here, data & code

 Havranek T., Rusnák M. , Sokolova A. 2017 Habit formation in consumption: A meta-analysis.
 European Economic Review.
 2017.
 Vol. 95.
 No. June 2017.
 P. 142-167 available here data & code